 After leaving Füssen it was time to put on waterproofs, because the first rain turned up amidst strong winds.

 We gave up hope in Eschenberg and cycled on towards Nesselwang.
-We reached Schweinegg as it was getting dark and the storm approaching and the rain having set in and found yet another guest house, which was full.
+We reached Schweinegg as it was getting dark and a storm was approaching.
+The rain set in and we found yet another guest house, which was full.
 A lovely couple let us in though, and offered us tea and they phoned around to find us somewhere to stay.
 They must have called about 15 places when they started saying that we could sleep in the office as it wasn’t looking promising!
 They therefore prepared some supper and we chatted to them exchanging stories about travel, life and politics!
 They found us a bed and breakfast eventually and they loaded the bikes onto a bike rack and drove us back down the rather large hill we had just cycled up!
-We will be well practised at it by thetime we tackle it for the second time tomorow 😉
+We will be well practised at it by the time we tackle it for the second time tomorrow 😉

 Altitude gain: 1273m